Originally posted 9/16/18.

 Just know that the D1 is going to excite you regardless.
 It provides plenty of volume and clarity, with a touch of warmth for some added pleasure.

 What’s the final grade?

-There’s no reason I can think of not to give the Audioengine D1 an A+ my friend.
+There’s no reason why the Audioengine D1 deserves anything less than an A+ my friend.

-Build Quality, Ergonomics, Features, Sound, Ease of Use, and Versatility are all top notch, and for less than $200 it becomes an incredibly easy decision to purchase one.
+Build Quality, Ergonomics, Features, Sound, Ease of Use, and Versatility are all top-notch, and for less than $200 it’s a great purchase.

 The problem is that since this update, there are more versatile options for around the same price or less.
 My go-to Amp/DACs in the entry-level range are the Zen and K5 Pro.